 - A. First, attempt to control hemorrhage by using direct pressure over bleeding area. - B. If a discrete bleeding vessel can be identified, point pressure over bleeding vessel is more effective than a large bandage and diffuse pressure. - C. If unable to control hemorrhage using direct pressure, apply tourniquet according to manufacturer specifications and using the steps below: - 1.
 Cut away any clothing so that the tourniquet will be clearly visible.
 NEVER obscure a tourniquet with clothing or bandages. - 2.
 Apply tourniquet proximal to the wound and not across any joints. - 3.
 Tighten tourniquet until bleeding stops.
 Applying tourniquet too loosely will only increase blood loss by inhibiting venous return. - 4.
-Mark the time and date of application on the patient's skin next to the tourniquet. - 5.
-Keep tourniquet on throughout hospital transport a correctly applied tourniquet should only be removed by the receiving hospital.
+If bleeding is not controlled with the application of a single tourniquet, a 2nd can be applied adjacent to the 1st. - 5.
+Mark the time and date of application on the patient's skin next to the tourniquet. - 6.
+Keep tourniquet on throughout hospital transport a correctly applied tourniquet should only be removed by the receiving hospital. - 7.
+Pain management as needed.